1974 United States gubernatorial elections: Michigan

 The 1974 Michigan gubernatorial election was held on November 5, 1974.
 William Milliken was elected to his second term as Governor of Michigan in a rematch with Sander Levin.
 This was the last time until 1990 that the state elected a governor of the same party as the sitting president.

 Minnesota

 The 1974 Minnesota gubernatorial election took place on November 5, 1974.
 The 1974 election was the first election where the Governor and Lieutenant Governor ran on the same ticket.
 Minnesota Democratic–Farmer–Labor Party candidate Wendell Anderson defeated Republican Party of Minnesota challenger John W. Johnson.

 Nebraska

-The 1974 Nebraska gubernatorial election was held on November 5, 1974, and featured incumbent Governor James Exon, a Democrat, defeating Republican nominee, state Senator Richard D. Marvel.
+The 1974 Nebraska gubernatorial election was held on November 5, 1974, and featured incumbent Governor J. James Exon, a Democrat, defeating Republican nominee, state Senator Richard D. Marvel.
 Independent state Senator Ernie Chambers also captured 5% of the vote as a write-in candidate.
 This was the first gubernatorial election in Nebraska in which the nominees for Governor and Lieutenant Governor ran as a single ticket in the general election, though they were chosen in separate primary elections.